adamloi22/hackathon-materials/twitter/README.md

 # Twitter data

-## The most influencial women on Twitter
+## The most influential women on Twitter

-This data set contains information on the 25 most influencial women on twitter.
+This data set contains information on the 25 most influential women on Twitter.
 The following features are given:

 - Name:
 - Influence score: